ROBERT SIEGEL, HOST:

 ZEITCHIK: That's right.
 It's not exactly a spanking new or fresh idea or brand.
 On the other hand, you had Johnny Depp and Gore Verbinski, who as you note, are responsible for three of the four "Pirates" films, grossing well over several billion dollars for the Walt Disney Company, which also released this film.
 So, all of that contributed to the sense that this could be a very profitable blockbuster film.
 And in the days leading up to the release, we saw that it was going to go in a very different direction.

-SIEGEL: But isn't the idea behind these big action films is that once they're dubbed into Chinese, once they go global, they make back their losses because the audiences are vast and nobody cares how dumb the script is?
+SIEGEL: But isn't the idea behind these big action films that - is that once they're dubbed into Chinese, once they go global, they make back their losses because the audiences are vast and nobody cares how dumb the script is?

 ZEITCHIK: Well, that pretty much does sum up Hollywood circa 2013.
 And certainly for a lot of films that is the case.
 And the ratio between foreign box office and domestic box office is increasing or, rather, the balance is shifting.
 All that said, I think "Lone Ranger" has its work cut out for it, in part, because the budget is extremely high and it's a very costly film.
 But more important, I think Westerns traditionally do not do well overseas.
 You know, yes, Johnny Depp is something of a star.
 It's already, you know, done a little bit of business in some of the major markets but not enough to make a difference.